 So on they went with the high speed drill.
 For an hour and a half.

-Less than a week later the nurse developed a bad head ache and the next day she had sores in the mouth.
+Less than a week later the nurse developed a bad head ache and the next day she had sores in her mouth.
 Two days later she had temperature of 40 degrees and the mouth, gums and lips were full of painful sores.
 The GP diagnosed a primary herpes and prescribed anti-viral medicine.
 She was off work for a week.

 When the patient with the cold sore was seen the next time in the surgery he had small blisters near the operated site.